Physics-50/Module-1-remote/docs/plotting-guide.md

 # Guide to plotting and creating a figure for Module 1

 In this page, we are going to go through the steps of creating a plot in MATLAB, and then assembling that plot along with a photo of the experiment into a figure.
 We will use some data from an experiment that was studying the effect of location on the inclined plane (eg. cutting board) on the coefficient of static friction.
-Although this is different than the experiment you performed, these steps should be similar to what you will need to do for your figure.
+For the purposes of this MATLAB guide, we will use example data that only features two data points, even though you will need to include 5 data points in your plot.
+Although this is different than the experiment you performed, the following steps are very similar to what you will need to do for your figure.

 [Creating a plot in MATLAB](#plotting-with-matlab)